-HMRVI Corporation has been able to help lots of RV buyers over the past four years by providing quality RV inspections.
+HMRVI Corporation has been able to help lots of RV buyers since 2014 by providing quality RV inspections.
 Whether the RV’s have been new or used, it has not mattered, they have all had issues that were identified by Howard and Pam’s careful analysis.

 When spending six to eight hours with an RV many issues can be uncovered that might otherwise be missed by a potential buyer.
 Even when being sold as new from an RV dealership, one can’t assume that everything has been checked out.
 Sometimes the RV dealerships are just too busy to be able to correct the issues they have from the manufacturer.